tigerwill90/fox/README.md

 ````

 #### Named Wildcards (Catch-all)
-Named wildcard start with an asterisk `*` followed by a name `{param}` and match any sequence of characters
+Named wildcard start with a plus sign `+` followed by a name `{param}` and match any sequence of characters
 including slashes, but cannot match an empty string.
 The matching segment are also accessible via
 [Context](https://pkg.go.dev/github.com/tigerwill90/fox#Context).
 Catch-all parameters are supported anywhere in the route,
 but only one parameter is allowed per segment (or hostname label) and must appear at the end of the segment.
 Consecutive catch-all parameter are not allowed.

 ````
-Pattern /src/*{filepath}
+Pattern /src/+{filepath}

 /src/conf.txt                      matches
 /src/dir/config.txt                 matches
 /src/                              no matches

-Pattern /src/file=*{path}
+Pattern /src/file=+{path}

 /src/file=config.txt                 matches
 /src/file=/dir/config.txt            matches
 /src/file=                          no matches

-Pattern: /assets/*{path}/thumbnail
+Pattern: /assets/+{path}/thumbnail

 /assets/images/thumbnail           matches
 /assets/photos/2021/thumbnail      matches
 /assets//thumbnail                 no matches

-Pattern *{sub}.example.com/avengers
+Pattern +{sub}.example.com/avengers

 first.example.com/avengers          matches
 first.second.example.com/avengers   matches